ChrisTitusTech/winutil/README.md

 irm "https://github.com/ChrisTitusTech/winutil/releases/latest/download/winutil.ps1" | iex
 ```

+If you still have Issues, refer to [Known Issues](https://github.com/ChrisTitusTech/winutil/blob/main/KnownIssues.md).

 #### Automation

 Some features are available through automation.
 This allows you to save your config file pass it to Winutil walk away and come back to a finished system.
 Here is how you can set it up currently with Winutil >24.01.15